 Hit the trails

 Within the 2.1 million acres of Sawtooth National Forest, you can find over 1,400 miles of hiking and recreational trails.
-Grab a permit and set out with your friends, or rent all-terrain vehicles (ATVs) to enjoy some roads and trails.
+Grab a durable trekking pole, a permit and set out with your friends, or rent all-terrain vehicles (ATVs) to enjoy some roads and trails.
 For a more extreme experience, rent a mountain bike and enjoy the biking trails of the Sun Valley.